alexanderovie/datos/docs/interfaces/IAppDataGoogleAppInfoTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:213640
+Defined in: main.ts:214170

-URL for collecting the results of the Google App Info task
+URL for collecting the results of the Google app_info task

 ***